balena-io-modules/anodize/README.md

 if they are provided then they are used by the interpreter when gathering information.

+Alternatively the schema can be generated from a plain javascript object using the `Harvest.expand()` method.
+Values can optionally be provided as type constructors, otherwise they are automatically detected.

+    const model = {
+      quickBoot: Boolean,
+      gpuMemory: Number,
+      wifi: {
+        ssid: String,
+        key: String
+      }
+    }

+    const schema = Harvest.expand(model)

+    // this model would provide the same schema, but is less idiomatic const model2 = {
+      quickBoot: true,
+      gpuMemory: 16,
+      wifi: {
+        ssid: 'WIFI_SSID',
+        key: 'WIFI_KEY'
+      }
+    }

+    const schema2 = Harvest.expand(model2)

 ### Reference material

 * [JSON schema][jsonschema]